watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

 _Automating DevOps workflows_

-1. Describe how Azure DevOps can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.
+1. Describe how GitHub Actions can help the customer automate their continuous integration and deployment workflows and the Azure Kubernetes Service (AKS) infrastructure.

 2. Describe the recommended approach for keeping Azure Kubernetes Service (AKS) nodes up to date with the latest security patches or supported Kubernetes versions.